joergmlpts/inat_photos/README.md

 # inat_photos

-I have uploaded some of my photos to [iNaturalist](https://www.inaturalist.org) where a community identifies plants, animals, mushrooms and other life forms.
+I have uploaded some of my photos to [iNaturalist](https://www.inaturalist.org) where a community of naturalists identifies plants, animals, mushrooms and other organisms.
-This script `inat_photos.py` reads my photos and finds the ones that have been uploaded to iNaturalist.
-It then annotatates my local photos with their location on iNaturalist (the observation and photo ids).
-It also pulls the identifications from iNaturalist and stores them as captions of my local photos.
+This script `inat_photos.py` reads offline photos and finds the ones that have been uploaded to iNaturalist.
+It then annotatates these local photos with their location on iNaturalist (the observation and photo ids).
+It also pulls the identifications from iNaturalist and stores them as captions of the local photos.

 `inat_photos.py` is a command-line tool that has been tested on Linux and Windows 10.
 It can be called as this on Linux